lorul1/Spreedsheet-To-Non-Steam-Games/README.md

 </details>

 <details><summary><b>Column R - LastPlayTime</b></summary>
 Might be Vestigial, Just Type either a 0 or 1.
-Enter zero if unsure
+Enter zero if unsure.
 </details>

 <details><summary><b>Column S - OpenVR</b></summary>
-I believe that this option.
+I believe that this option enables your game to be shown in your VR library.
 Just Type either a 0 or 1, If unsure enter 0
 </details>

 <details><summary><b>Column T - Devkit</b></summary>
-Unknown.
+Unknown at this time.
 Possibley an Int Number.
 It's safe to enter enter zero in the rows you create under this column.
 </details>

 <details><summary><b>Column U - DevkitGameID</b></summary>